-It should be noted that the gas filter correlation method for detecting CO is subject to interference from a number of other gases that absorb IR in a similar fashion to CO.
-Most notable of these are water vapor, CO_2 , N_2O (nitrous oxide) and CH_4 (methane).
-These analyzers have been successfully tested for its ability to reject interference from of these sources, however high concentrations of these gases can interfere with the instrument's ability to make low-level CO measurements.
+It should be noted that the gas filter correlation method for detecting CO_2 is subject to interference from a number of other gases that absorb IR in a similar fashion to CO_2 .
+Most notable of these are water vapor and CO.
+These analyzers have been successfully tested for their ability to reject interference from of these sources.

-For a more detailed discussion of this topic, see Section 6.1.2.4.
+For a more detailed discussion of this topic, see Section 6.2.1.4.